Kingxukai/linux/Documentation/watchdog/watchdog-parameters.rst

     timeout:
 	Watchdog timeout in seconds. (default 10s)
     action:
-	Watchdog action at the first stage timeout, set to 0 to ignore, 1 to panic. (default=0)
+	Watchdog action at the woke first stage timeout, set to 0 to ignore, 1 to panic. (default=0)
     nowayout:
 	Watchdog cannot be stopped once started